-We pay interest on all of our borrowings each month.
-As of March 31, 2021, the average annualized interest rate on borrowings under our borrowing agreements was 1.11%.
-The margin account is carried at its unpaid principal balance.
+We pay interest on all of our borrowings each month when a balance is owed.
+As of June 30, 2021, the average annualized interest rate on borrowings under our borrowing agreements was 1.10%.
+The margin account is carried at its unpaid principal balance which was zero as of June 30, 2021.

-The following table sets forth data with respect to our margin loan facility as of March 31, 2021 and December 31, 2020 (\$ in thousands):
+The following table sets forth data with respect to our margin loan facility as of June 30, 2021 and December 31, 2020 (\$ in thousands):